barthelme and failure

 “What an artist does is fail.
 The actualization fails to meet, equal, the intuition…there is no such thing as the successful artist.”

-john paul jaramillo
+Published by john paul jaramillo

-John Paul Jaramillo’s debut story collection The House of Order was named a 2013 Int’l Latino Book Award Finalist, and his most recent work Little Mocos is now available from Twelve Winters Press.
+John Paul Jaramillo holds an MFA in creative writing from Oregon State University and he is the author of the novels Carlos Montoya and Little Mocos, and the story collection The House of Order — a 2013 Latino Book Award Finalist for Best First Book.
 In 2013 Latino Boom: An Anthology of U.S. Latino Literature listed Jaramillo as one of its Top 10 New Latino Authors to Watch and Read.
-He is currently a professor of composition and literature at Lincoln Land College-Springfield, Illinois.
+Currently, Jaramillo works as Professor of English at Lincoln Land Community College in Springfield, Illinois.

-One thought on “barthelme and failure”
+One thought on “barthelme and failure

 1. If you give up failing then you give up working, I think.
 Sometimes fails and wins must be the same, though, I think.
 I’m making my brain hurt with this one.
 Re books: Summertime, John Paul!